 The McCarthy Honors Residential College is the visual center of the USC Village complex, with a Gothic-style clock tower that spires 145 feet into the air.
 The distinctive collegiate-motif architecture is a nod to the university's traditions, while its modern facilities and residential accommodations are a physical manifestation of USC's commitment to education in the 21st century.

-On its upper floors, the five story building provides housing for over 500 honors students in a variety of three, four and eight person suite formats.
-Each suite is a mix of rooms around a small entry way and one or two bathrooms.
-The ground floor houses the area's beautiful new dining hall, where residents will take many of their meals, classrooms, a large lobby and an on-site Housing Customer Service Center.
+On its upper floors, the five story building provides world-class housing for over 500 honors students in a variety of two, three, four and eight person suite floor plans.
+Each suite is a mix of rooms around a small entryway and one or two bathrooms.
+The ground floor is home to the breath-taking USC Village Dining Hall, where residents will take many of their meals, as well as classrooms, a large lobby and an on-site Housing Customer Service Center.

 Features & Amenities

-The ground floor houses a large lobby, classrooms, a magnificent residential dining facility, an Amazon University store, Dulce Café, USC Credit Union and secure indoor bike parking.
+The ground floor is home to a large lobby, classrooms, a magnificent residential dining facility, an Amazon University store, Dulce Café, USC Credit Union and secure indoor bike parking.
 The USC Village Fitness Center is located nearby, and residents can take advantage of the variety of shopping and dining opportunities afforded by the Village setting.

 The McCarthy Honors College is a unique living and learning environment for freshman honors students holding either the Mork Family, Stamps Leadership, Trustee or Presidential scholarships.
 The residential college experience is promoted by the two residential faculty members and an extensive Residential Education staff, who live along side students and coordinate weekly themed dinners at the dining hall featuring presentations from USC faculty and administrators as well as visiting scholars.